Successful Entrepreneur and Wife

 Mid 80s.
 Financially Conservative.
 Not Aware of Huge Estate Tax Liability

 SITUATION: Ted and Alice are both in their mid-80s.
 Ted has built a significant stock portfolio with his buy and hold philosophy.
 The couple has four children and six grandchildren who are all unaware of the family’s significant wealth.
 Ted and Alice enjoy a modest lifestyle and because of this, they keep accumulating assets to the tune of $45 million.
 Despite being wealthier than 99 percent of Americans, Ted and Alice don’t even have simple wills.
 Ted claims he doesn’t know how estate planning works or that his family will face substantial estate taxes when he and Alice pass unless immediate remedial action is taken.
 Since Ted and Alice are very unsophisticated, planning has been very challenging.
+SOLUTION:

 - We have implemented revocable living trusts and other foundational documents.